Best Juicing Recipes for Weight Loss (Here are 10 of them)

 An ounce of chia seeds (approximately two tablespoons) contains 4 grams of protein.
 It is also a rich source of antioxidants, Omega 3 fatty acids, fiber, calcium, phosphorus and magnesium.

-The best part is it only has 137 calories per ounce and out of the 12 grams of carbohydrates, 10.6 grams is dietary fiber which isn’t digested so when you do the math, the true carb content is just below two grams which is pretty low.
+The best part of chia seeds is it has only 137 calories per ounce and 12 grams of carbohydrates.
+And out of that 12, 10.6 grams is dietary fiber that isn’t digested.
+When you do the math, the true carb content is only 2 grams which is pretty low.

 The fiber content makes chia seeds in itself filling and it has another side benefit – it feeds good bacteria to your gut and keeps it healthy.